Crimson and Clover

 "Crimson and Clover" is a 1968 song by American rock band Tommy James and the Shondells.
 Written by the duo of Tommy James and drummer Peter Lucia Jr., it was intended as a change in direction of the group's sound and composition.

 "Crimson and Clover" was released in late 1968 as a rough mix after a radio station leaked it.
-It spent 16 weeks on the U.S. charts, reaching number one in the United States (in February 1969) and four other countries.
+It spent 16 weeks on the U.S. charts, reaching number one in the United States (in February 1969) and at least five other countries.
 The single has sold 5 million copies, making it Tommy James and the Shondells' best-selling song.
 (The RIAA did not award a gold record, so the 5 million sales number is not officially acknowledged.)
-It has been covered by many artists including Joan Jett, Cher (as a duet with her son) and Prince.
+It has been covered by many artists, most notably by Joan Jett.

 In 2006, Pitchfork Media named it the 57th best song of the 1960s.